 - Progestin-only pill: Also called the minipill, this is usually prescribed to decrease some of the side effects associated with estrogen or if there are health conditions or life changes, such as needing to breastfeed, that no longer allow for synthetic estrogen as an option.
 Progestin-only pills may initially cause more irregular menstruation, decreasing the number of periods for the first year.
 Other progestin-only contraceptive options include the contraceptive shot and some intrauterine devices (IUDs).

 Because each of these has a different amount and type of synthetic estrogen and progestin, it makes comparing pills complicated.
 However, most birth control pills nowadays contain less estrogen than previous versions, with current formulas containing about 20 to 30 micrograms, compared to pills of the past which may have had more than 50 micrograms.
 Additionally, some pills are taken in 21-day or 28-day cycles, while others, called extended-cycle birth control pills, are taken in 84-day cycles.
 This increases the amount of time between each period of withdrawal bleeding, occurring only every three months, compared to every month.
 Just as pills can have different amounts of hormones, the number of days the pill is taken in a cycle may also affect comparisons.
-You can read more about extended-cycle birth control pills at Extended-cycle birth control pills: Putting periods on hold.

 Most pills have some reported side effects — changes in acne, weight, or mood, to name a few.
 People who take the pill may experience some side effects to different degrees.
 Many of these effects may be mitigated by a change in dosage.
 For instance, an increase in acne might be countered by a higher dose of estrogen and less progestin, while persistent headaches might be mollified by lower doses of both.
 Because of the many factors that come into play when choosing a pill, it's wise to take note of any symptoms you’re experiencing that are related to the pills.
 That way, you can work with your health care provider to determine the best contraception option for you.
 It's not uncommon for people to try out several different formulations of the contraceptive pill or other hormonal methods to determine which works best for them or has the least amount of disruptive side effects.